Stability of 2D steady Euler flows related to least energy solutions of the Lane-Emden equation: Introduction

 Note that by Sobolev embedding $u\in H^1_0(D)$ implies $u\in L^s(D)$ for any $s\in[1,+\infty),$ which means $|u|^{p-1}u\in L^s(D)$ for any $s\in[1,+\infty),$ thus the integral in \eqref{wsle} makes sense.
 Also note that by elliptic regularity theory any $H^1_0$ weak solution at least belongs to $C^2(\bar D)$, thus is in fact a classical solution.

-Our main purpose in this paper is to investigate the stability of steady Euler flows associated with solutions of \eqref{le}.
-Given a solution of \eqref{le}, it is usually difficult to tell whether it is stable or not without extra information.
-To avoid too general discussion, we will only be focusing on a special kind of solutions, i.e., least energy solutions of \eqref{le}.
+Our main purpose is to investigate the stability of steady Euler flows associated with solutions of \eqref{le}.
+However, without extra information, this is quite a tough task.
+In this paper, we will only be focusing on a special class of solutions with certain ``minimality" condition, i.e., least energy solutions of \eqref{le}.
 Recall that a solution $u$ of \eqref{le} is called a \emph{least energy solution} if

 where $ \mathcal I:H^1_0(D)\to\mathbb R$ is the natural energy functional related to \eqref{le}